The symptoms of schizophrenia vary from one individual to another, but can be classified into two main categories:7

 Most people with schizophrenia experience several psychotic episodes (times when positive symptoms are having a more pronounced impact) during their lifetime.8,9 During these times you may find many areas of your life are affected, including your relationships, work or education, family life and your ability to communicate.7

-Between psychotic episodes you may be able to lead a relatively normal life, with your symptoms not really affecting your daily life.
-However, due to the chronic and recurring nature of symptoms, you may require long-term treatment to help you manage the condition, an important part of which is normally the use of medication.4,10 This approach to treatment is typical for many chronic conditions, such as diabetes and asthma, whereby long-term and well-managed medication is required to keep the condition under control.
+Between psychotic episodes you may be able to lead a relatively normal life, with your symptoms not really affecting you day-to-day.
+However, due to the chronic and recurring nature of schizophrenia symptoms, you may require long-term treatment to help you manage the condition.
+An important part of this is normally the use of medication.4,10 This approach to treatment is typical for many chronic conditions, such as diabetes and asthma, where long-term and well-managed medication is required to keep the condition under control.